Heart Rhythm Research

 Atrial fibrillation (AF) is the most common type of treated heart arrhythmias.
 AF causes the electrical signals of the heart to become chaotic and misfire.
 This can cause symptoms that severely limit a patient’s daily activities and increases their risk for stroke and heart failure.

-Device Optimization and Safety Research
+Cardiac Implantable Devices and Safety Research

 Make a Life-Changing Donation